PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 So when we call the `match` function with the incoming object, the `service.add` function adds the `first` and `second` properties of the object (one plus three) together and invokes the callback function with the answer, in this case it would be `{result: 4}`.
 Back in `wiring.js` the `through.obj` callback (`cb`) is then called and passed that object.
 Since the `matcher` stream is piped back to the objectified `socket` stream, this object (`{result: 4}`) will be serialized by `net-object-stream` and sent back accross the wire to the `webapp` server, where it's deserialized and emitted.
-We listen to the `data` event in the `/calculate` route handler of `webapp/routes/add.js` and then render a response, passing the `result` object in for the template state.
+We listen to the `data` event in the `/calculate` route handler of `webapp/routes/add.js` and then render a response, passing the `result` object in as the template state.

-We should note here, that this is not production ready code, it's purely for demonstration purposes of a concept.
+We should note here, that this is not production ready code.
+It's purely for conceptual demonstration purposes.
 We would need to implement reconnection strategies, parse error handling, and a variety of other details before this could be production worthy.

 > #### Experimental Frameworks that use Pattern Routing ![](../info.png)
 > The Seneca (http://senecajs.org) and more minimal Mu (http://npm.im/mu)
-> provide a pattern routing layer plus transport independence which
+> frameworks provide a pattern routing layer plus transport independence
-> leads to minimal configuration services and facilitates organically evolving
+> abstractions.
+This leads to minimal configuration services and
-> microservice systems.
+> facilitates organically evolving microservice systems.
 > Frameworks such as Seneca and Mu can help in taking out a lot of the
 > boilerplate work associated with microservice construction.
 However we should
 > carefully consider the requirements of the system we are constructing and the